kuklaph/cascade-cms-api/README.md

 ## General Usage

-To use the library you will need to load the `CascadeAPI` function and pass it a `{ apiKey: "", url: "" }` object.
+To use the library you will need to instantiate the `CascadeAPI` function and pass it an object:

+`{ apiKey: "", url: "" }`

 ```js
 const cascadeAPI = CascadeAPI({